-In just 5 weeks over the course of November and into December 2019, Damen Shiprepair Amsterdam (DSAm) completed extensive annual maintenance and repair programmes on 3 cruises ships ahead of the winter season.
+In just 5 weeks over the course of November and into December 2019, Damen Shiprepair Amsterdam (DSAm) completed extensive annual maintenance and repair programs on 3 cruises ships ahead of the winter season.

-Astor, Magellan, and Marco Polo are operated by the UK’s cruise line Cruise & Maritime Voyages (CMV).
+Astor, Magellan, and Marco Polo are operated by the UK company Cruise & Maritime Voyages (CMV).

 First to dock at DSAm was the 46,000 GT CMV Magellan for a 4-week schedule of works including inspections and comprehensive cleaning, repairs to the auxiliary and main engines, an overhaul of the stern and bow thrusters, and servicing of the liferafts.
 Additional repairs were identified and for Magellan, it involved steel repairs to a number of tanks.